Abu Ghosh

-Abu Ghosh (أبو غوش; אבו גוש) is an Arab-Israeli local council in Israel, located 10 km west of Jerusalem on the Tel Aviv–Jerusalem highway.
-It is situated 610–720 meters above sea level.
-It takes its current name from the dominant clan inhabiting the town, while the older Arabic name used to be Qaryat al-'Inab (قرية العنب).
+Abu Ghosh (أبو غوش; אבו גוש), or in its older formal name Qaryat al-'Anab or Qaryat al-'Inab (قرية العنب) is an Arab-Israeli local council in Israel, located 10 km west of Jerusalem on the Tel Aviv–Jerusalem highway.
+It is situated 610 to 720 m above sea level.
+It takes its current name from the dominant clan inhabiting the town.

 History

 Prehistory

 Abu Ghosh is located in one of the earliest areas of human habitation in Israel.
 Archaeological excavations have revealed three Neolithic settlement phases, the middle phase is dated to the 7th millennium BCE.

 Identification with biblical Kiriath-jearim

-The old Arabic name of Abu Ghosh, Qaryat al-'Inab (قرية العنب), has led to its identification with the biblical site of Kiryat Ye'arim (Hebrew meaning: "Village of Woods"), the town to which the Ark of the Covenant was taken after it had left Beth-shemesh.
+Qaryat al-'Inab has led to its identification with the biblical site of Kiryat Ye'arim (Hebrew meaning: "Village of Woods"), the town to which the Ark of the Covenant was taken after it had left Beth-shemesh.

 Edward Robinson was the first modern scholar to suggest that Qaryat al-'Inab was the biblical Kiriath-jearim.
 The team excavating the hilltop site of Deir al-'Azar, around the Monastery of Our Lady of the Covenant, lists a wide range of arguments in favour of identifying the site with Kiriath-jearim.

 In the 19th century, C. R. Conder of the Palestine Exploration Fund (PEF) thought that the old site of Kiriath-jearim should be identified with Kh.
 'Erma, a ruin 2.2 mi south of Kasla, 4 mi from Beit Shemesh.
 Elsewhere, Conder and Kitchener, citing a "late tradition," noted that Abu Ghosh was, by some, thought to be Anathoth, the birthplace of the prophet Jeremiah, a tradition which has since been debunked.